We’re all familiar with blog-to-book success stories. But what about blog-to-sitcom? Emily Benet shows that you never know where a blog might lead.

 Promoting her blog was key to her success.
 Emily says she “had a small following but that grew as I took my brother’s advice to spread the word online.
 There’s no point having a blog if you’re going to keep it a secret.”

-Update: Shop Girl Diaries is available from Amazon.
+Shop Girl Diaries is available from Amazon.
 Emily has since writen a serialized novel on Wattpad called Spray Painted Bananas, which led to a book deal with HarperCollins.
 Read her tips on how to use Wattpad to get a book deal.
-Emily’s latest book is a self-published novel called The Hen Party.
+Emily’s subsequent books include a self-published novel called The Hen Party.